Source-Robotics/PAR6-Collaborative-Robot-Arm/README.md

 | Software | TODO | Open |

 Status options: `Open`, `In progress`, `Needs review`, `Blocked`, `Done`.

+ ### How you can contribute

+* Triage issues: reproduce bugs reported by others, spot duplicates, improve descriptions, and help users who need support.
+* Submit fixes: pick an open issue or feature request and submit a pull request with your implementation.
+* Test pull requests: run proposed changes and report your results — testing on real hardware is invaluable.
+* Review contributions: help others by reviewing code and suggesting better implementation approaches.
+* Improve documentation: write new content or polish what's already there.

 ## Related repos
 * https://github.com/Source-Robotics/STEPFOC-stepper-controller